matthieuchoplin/matthieuchoplin.github.io/posts/skype-with-python.rst

   source skype_venv/bin/activate
   pip install Skype4Py

-Note that this library allow us to control Skype client application.
+Note that this library allows us to control Skype client application.
 It means that you will need to have a skype client installed with which you will interact using python.

 Source: https://pypi.python.org/pypi/Skype4Py/